bormaxi8080/osint-timeline/DRAFT.md

 **Software Development & APIs:**

-Floci.
-Light, fluffy, and always free - The AWS Local Emulator alternative: https://github.com/floci-io/floci

-GitNexus.
-The Zero-Server Code Intelligence Engine - GitNexus is a client-side knowledge graph creator that runs entirely in your browser.
-Drop in a GitHub repo or ZIP file, and get an interactive knowledge graph wit a built in Graph RAG Agent.
-Perfect for code exploration: https://github.com/abhigyanpatwari/GitNexus

-Data Peek.
-A minimal, fast, database client desktop application.
-Built for developers who want to quickly peek at their data without the bloat: https://github.com/Rohithgilla12/data-peek

-Codeg (Codegen).
-Aggregate and browse AI coding agent sessions (Claude Code, Codex, Gemini CLI, etc.) in one place.
-Desktop app, self-hosted server, or Docker: https://github.com/xintaofei/codeg

-Spec Kit.
-Toolkit to help you get started with Spec-Driven Development: https://github.com/github/spec-kit

-HeyForm simplifies the creation of conversational forms, making it accessible for anyone to gather information or feedback through engaging surveys, quizzes, and polls.
-We are committed to enhancing HeyForm with regular updates, including bug fixes, new features, and performance improvements: https://github.com/heyform/heyform

-TablePro.
-Native database client for Mac and iPhone.
-MySQL, PostgreSQL, SQLite, MongoDB, Redis, and 15+ more: https://github.com/TableProApp/TablePro

-mapcn.
-Beautiful map components.
-100% Free, Zero config, one command setup: https://github.com/AnmolSaini16/mapcn

-Open Infrastructure Map, a view of infrastructure data in OpenStreetMap: https://github.com/openinframap/openinframap

 ----

 **Linux & DevOps:**

-**MOS** is a lightweight operating system based on [Devuan](https://www.devuan.org/), designed specifically for small, energy‑efficient home servers: https://github.com/ich777/mos-releases

-Live Custom Ubunti from Scratch.
-This procedure shows how to create a bootable and installable Ubuntu Live (along with the automatic hardware detection and configuration) from scratch.
-A Linux to call your own: https://github.com/mvallim/live-custom-ubuntu-from-scratch

-Free online domain analysis.
-Server Info, Meta-Tags, Spyder-Map, Connection-Urls, Screenshot, Domain Whois, Trace Route, HTTP Security, DNS Server, HSTS Check, Headers, Server Status, Email Configuration, Block Lists, Cookies, Social Tags, Linked Pages, Global Ranking and more: https://redmorph.com/

-DNS-Blocklists.
-For a better internet - keep the internet clean: https://github.com/hagezi/dns-blocklists

-Suricata is a network Intrusion Detection System, Intrusion Prevention System and Network Security Monitoring engine developed by the OISF and the Suricata community: https://github.com/OISF/suricata

-LUKSbox.
-Store sensitive files in the cloud, or on shared media without trusting the host.
-LUKSbox is a Rust-based encrypted-container tool with passphrase, FIDO2 (YubiKey, Titan, Nitrokey, Windows Hello), TPM 2.0, and hybrid post-quantum (ML-KEM-768 / 1024) keyslots.
-Mounts as a real drive on Linux, macOS, and Windows: https://github.com/PentHertz/LUKSbox

-SkySend.
-Minimalist, end-to-end encrypted, self-hostable file and note sharing.
-Zero-knowledge server - files and notes are encrypted in the browser before upload.
-No accounts, no telemetry, built for speed and security: https://github.com/Eirias/skysend

-VirusTotal CLI, a tool designed for those who love both VirusTotal and command-line interfaces.
-With this tool you can do everything you'd normally do using VirusTotal's web page: https://github.com/VirusTotal/vt-cli/

-Designed for Developers and DevOps Engineers, Lens provides an unparalleled experience for managing and troubleshooting Kubernetes workloads through one intuitive context-aware UI.
-For teams and organizations, Lens has proven to be the most effective way to learn Kubernetes, boost team productivity and reduce tools required for cloud native development.
-It's trusted by the world's best product teams; from innovative startups to iconic enterprises.
-Lens is the #1 choice for Kubernetes with over 1 million users globally: https://github.com/lensapp/lens

-Ultimate source for Nothing OS firmware, stock OTA images, community apps, projects, resources and comprehensive guides for Nothing & CMF devices: https://github.com/spike0en/nothing_archive

 Stalwart.
 All-in-one Mail & Collaboration server.
 Secure, scalable and fluent in every protocol (IMAP, JMAP, SMTP, CalDAV, CardDAV, WebDAV): https://github.com/stalwartlabs/stalwart